What Is Russell-Silver Syndrome?

 - normal head circumference (between the 3rd and 97th percentile)

-- limb or facial unevenness
+- limb, body, or facial asymmetry

 Minor symptoms include:

-- short arm span but normal upper-to-lower-arm-segment ratio
+- short arm span, but normal upper-to-lower-arm-segment ratio

 - fifth-finger clinodactyl (when the pinky fingers curve toward the fourth fingers)

 - prominent forehead

 Other symptoms that may occur with RSS include:

 - hypoglycemia (low blood sugar levels)